Tian Correction

 processparams.spline_interpolation.smoothing_2nd_deriv = 1e-10

-Next we apply the Tian correction by calling the method apply_tian_correction()
+Next we apply the Tian correction by calling the method apply_tian_correction().

-object defined above to the method.
+We pass the processparams object defined above to the method.

 # apply tian correction